| ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~Oklahoma's latest farm and ranch news Your Update from Ron Hays of RON for Thursday April 28, 2011

 will come to Oklahoma City next week, as they have the first week of May

+for six decades, to compete in a national educational competition.
 The National Land and Range Judging Contest, a three-day event that stresses soil and plant science, land management and conservation, marks its 60th anniversary beginning on Tuesday, May 3.
 After two days of opportunity to visit practice sites, the event will culminate on Thursday, May 5, with the contest at a site whose location is kept secret until that morning, followed in the evening by an awards banquet at the National Cowboy and Western Heritage Museum.
 In commemoration of the contest's 60th anniversary, Gov. Mary Fallin has issued a Governor's Proclamation designating May 5 as "Land and Range Judging Contest Day in Oklahoma."
 The Land Judging contestants qualify for the national event by placing among the top five teams at contests in their home states, according to contest cochairman Joe Parker.
 Parker is president of the Oklahoma Association of Conservation Districts, one of the contest's principal sponsors.
 He says the teens match their skills in judging the adaptability of the land for various purposes including farming, range management and home development.
 He notes the skills the teens apply at the contest involve principles they can apply in career fields like environmental and agricultural management, natural resource conservation, homebuilding and construction. | |

-First Senate Farm Bill Field Hearing Rescheduled ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ Senate Ag
+| First Senate Farm Bill Field Hearing Rescheduled ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~Senate Ag

 Committee Chair Debbie Stabenow has announced that the first Farm Bill